Pretoria: Ethnic groups

 Even since the end of Apartheid, Pretoria itself has had a white majority, albeit with an ever-increasing black middle-class.
 However, in the townships of Mamelodi, Soshanguve and Atteridgeville black people make up close to all of the population.
-The largest white ethnic group are the Afrikaners and the largest black ethnic group are the Bapedi.
+The largest white ethnic group are known as the Afrikaners and the largest black ethnic group are the Bapedi.

 The lower estimate for the population of Pretoria includes largely former white-designated areas, and there is therefore a white majority.
 However, including the geographically separate townships increases Pretoria's population beyond a million and makes whites a minority.

 Pretoria's Indians were ordered to move from Pretoria to Laudium on 6 June 1958.